CPR Presents with Partners on SDM, Diversity, Equity, and Inclusion Initiatives at National Conference

 Grace Sherman, I DECIDE Georgia

 The interactive session explored Supported Decision-Making as a person-centered and culturally responsive strategy for overcoming intersectional barriers people with disabilities face when seeking decision-making supports.
-It highlighted lessons learned from projects in Georgia and Massachusetts that seeking to increase access to SDM in underrepresented and underserved communities.
+It highlighted lessons learned from projects in Georgia and Massachusetts that are seeking to increase access to SDM in underrepresented and underserved communities.
 It also showcased the work, experiences, and expertise of youth leaders who are advancing SDM across their states and beyond.

 I was born in India where there was little awareness and support for people with Down syndrome.
 However, I was fortunate to have an incredible circle of support, including my family and even my neighbors.
 I was the first person with Down syndrome to attend the neighborhood preschool alongside my friends.